 The Importance of Practice While Learning the Trumpet

 The importance of practice when learning an instrument can be treated as an assumption from the start, but difficult to do it daily, especially for young trumpet players.

-It is a returning question from parents of why and how to practice regularly, so we like to give a helping hand on understanding why practicing regularly is a must for young trumpet players.
+It is a returning question from parents about why and how to practice regularly, so we like to give a helping hand in understanding why practicing regularly is a must for young trumpet players.

 The Need for Creating Habits

 This well-known sentence is often cited in different sectors and under various circumstances, being also applicable to musical practice as well.
 First of all, we have to set our minds to accept the need for regular practice while learning and improving a new instrument.